tushar-2606/web-wizard/README.md

 ## Usage
 - Navigate to `index.php` to view and register for events.
-- Access the admin panel via `admin-login.php`.
+- Access the admin panel via `admin-login.php`.(credentails: user:admin - password: admin123)

-## License
-This project is licensed under the MIT License.